Confrontation at Borehamwood Vigil for Israeli Hostages

 I am in no way support Hamas.
 What happened on October 7th was diabolical.

 Although I realise that Hamas want the death of Israel, I don’t think October 7th would have happened had equality for Palestinian been in place.
+Yes, they would still want an end to Israel but we might not have had October 7th had Palestine had equality to Israel.

 Equality will make lives better.
 Surely that is fair?
 It can improve relations between Israelis and Palestinians even if not end some of the friction that will always exist.